dashpay/dash-website/_i18n/en/_posts/2017-11-9-financialmagnet.md

 Suggested articles
 ------------------

-Serenity Financial Offering Unrivaled Level of Customer Protection[Go to article >>](https://www.financemagnates.com/thought-leadership/serenity-financial-offering-unrivaled-level-customer-protection/)
+Serenity Financial Offering Unrivaled Level of Customer Protection [Go to article >>](https://www.financemagnates.com/thought-leadership/serenity-financial-offering-unrivaled-level-customer-protection/)

 Dash's network was created with many of the lessons learned from Bitcoin's network in mind.
 Dash was built to be easily integrated into online stores, apps, and dapps as a means-of-payment.
 Dash currently has over a hundred 'merchant partners', including crypto-based debit cards, VPN providers, web and graphic design services, and online stores.